BIRD PHOTOGRAPHY IN MACHUPICCHU & MANU NATIONAL PARK

 Machupicchu full day.

-We start the day at the town of Aguas Calientes, birding early in the morning where Andean Motmot, Long-tailed Sylph, Chestnut-breasted Coronet, Silvery Tanager, Masked Fruiteater, etc. Later, our adventure unfolds amidst the ancient mystique Inca City, Bird photography in MAchupicchu, one of the world's most cherished and enigmatic archaeological sites.
+We start the day at the town of Aguas Calientes, birding early in the morning where Masked Fruiteater (E), Black-streaked Puffbird, Andean Motmot, Long-tailed Sylph, Chestnut-breasted Coronet, Silvery Tanager, etc. Later, our adventure unfolds amidst the ancient mystique Inca City.
+Photography in Machupicchu, one of the world's most cherished and enigmatic archaeological sites.
 As the sun casts its first rays upon the citadel, you step into a world where the Inca civilization's secrets await discovery.

 Exploration of Machu Picchu starts on a 20 minute bus ride which ascends on the misty mountains of Machu Picchu.
 Once there, you'll have the chance to explore and photograph this ancient Inca city, an architectural masterpiece nestled among the Andean peaks.
 Your lens will frame the intricate stonework, terraces, and panoramic views that make Machu Picchu a true photographic gem.
 This day is a visual odyssey, culminating in the awe-inspiring wonder of Machu Picchu.
 Through your photographs, you capture the magic of these experiences, preserving their beauty and significance for years to come.